todorm85/Sf-PoSh/README.md

-# SF-DEV PowerShell Module
+# Sitefinty PowerShell Module for core developers

 ## Description

 Manage Sitefinity instances on local machine.
+Utilities for developement of the core Sitefinity CMS.

 ## Installation